Listening to the world: Amit Chaudhuri’s book argues that classical Hindustani music is modernist

 Of the world, not about it

 Chaudhuri has argued at length about the non-representational character of Hindustani classical music.
 He insists and rightly so that this music is not about the world, but of the world.
-He takes recourse to an extract of an essay by Rabindranath Tagore where Tagore feels “We Indians live in that kingdom of might.
+He takes recourse to an extract of an essay by Rabindranath Tagore where Tagore feels “We Indians live in that kingdom of night.
 We are entranced by that which is timeless and whole.
 Ours is the song of personal solitude; Europe’s is that of social accompaniment.
 Our music takes the listener outside of the limits of man’s everyday vicissitudes to that lonely land of renunciation that is at the root of the entire universe, while Europe’s music dances variously to the endless rise and fall of man’s joy and sorrows.”

 Chaudhuri goes on to argue that this music “reminds us ‘India’ is text.
 Only a small bit of reality can be conveyed by narrating stories about it or representing it in pictures.
 We participate in reality by experiencing language at its most arbitrary, basic level of meaning.”
 He adds that a culture that gives primacy to language, as with the North Indian classical music, will relegate the composer to secondary or invisible status, and see the text as the primary progenitor, that is why most ragas have no known composers, and who the composer might be is of secondary interest.

-And back to the raga, Chaudhar says that “It has no recognisable existence in isolation from other ragas.
+And back to the raga, Chaudhuri says that “It has no recognisable existence in isolation from other ragas.
 It is recognisable through differentiation.
 It is the ragas that it is not.”
 And later he adds, “the imagination makes present to us, through anticipation, what’s absent.”

-One of the most remarkable things about this book is the fact that the author lives in two distinct universes, the Indian and the western, and uses intellectual and aesthetics tools invented and honed in the west to understand and analyse the Indian universe as is revealed by the Hindustani classical music.
+One of the most remarkable things about this book is the fact that the author lives in two distinct universes, the Indian and the western, and uses intellectual and aesthetics-related tools invented and honed in the west to understand and analyse the Indian universe as is revealed by the Hindustani classical music.
 For him, the Indian universe is one without tragedy; it derives value from joy.

 Joy is participation in existence, with no separate definition for itself.
 It’s everywhere and its lack of outline makes it difficult to identify.
 Chaudhuri underlines: “Its strength is that it can reside in the tiniest and most unresistant of things – a grain of rice or a strand of hair.
 This is why a Mughal or Kangra miniature can contain more life, more of the cosmos, than a huge renaissance painting.”